simonmichael/hledger_site/src/add.md

 The minus sign indicates the money is moving from this account.
 (hledger uses the positive and negative sign instead of accounting's traditional "debit" and "credit" terminology.)
 In a balanced transaction, the sum of posted amounts is zero, in other words no money disappears into thin air.
 Press enter to accept the default.
-It has an extra decimal place, but never mind.

 ```cli
 Account 3 (or . or enter to finish this transaction): .